pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 what they need.
 The market, or anyone for that matter, can propose deals, whereby one person gives an item to another who gives an item to a third etc. If everyone agrees to it, the deal can be secured via electronic contracts, signed by the different parties.

-Hence our motto could be: "Exchange anything with everyone anywhere - securely".
+*Hence our motto could be: "Securely exchange anything, anywhere, with everyone."*

 Why do this?
 ------------